geotools/geotools/docs/user/library/xml/internal/tutorial.rst

 Generate the Bindings
 '''''''''''''''''''''

 At this point, we have generated objects from the original schema.
-The next step will be to generate xml bindings from the original schema. to do this we will make use of the geotools xml generation plugin.
+The next step will be to generate XML bindings from the original schema.
+To do this we will make use of the geotools XML generation plugin.

 1. Add a dependency on the geotools xml module: